Rabbitty Download

 Here is the daily workflow to get the most out of Rabbitty:

 (Don't have Claude Code yet?
-Follow Anthropic's Claude Code setup guide first).
+Follow Anthropic's Claude Code setup guide first — or pick it in the launcher, which offers to install it for you.)

 4. Walk away or start another task.
 Ask the agent to build a feature or run a long test.
 You don't need to wait or keep watching the screen: